Datuanalytics/docs/README.md

-This repository contains the documentation for the datu core, a simple yet powerful framework for building and running AI agents.
+This repository contains the documentation for the datu core.
 The documentation is built using [MkDocs](https://www.mkdocs.org/) and provides guides, examples, and API references.

-The official documentation is available online at:
+The official documentation is available online at: TODO

 ## Local Development